cotaprecoarchive/Horus/README.md

 - Dependency free: just drop and run; that's why is written in pure **Go**;
 - It works very well with what you have today;
-- Fast as hell, doesn't nothing rather than serving a WebSocket and deliver messages;
+- Fast as hell, it does nothing rather than serving a WebSocket and deliver messages;
 - Small and tiny, atomized.

 # How it works